Temasys/temasys.github.io/_posts/2014-08-08-Getting_started_with_WebRTC_and_SkylinkJS.markdown

 ### Step 1: Get an API key

 To identify yourself against our API, you'll need to sign up through our [Developer Console](https://developer.temasys.com.sg) and get an API key.
-During our current beta phase, the usage of our platform is free, however once we are out of beta there is a tiny per-minute fee for the time that your users are connected to our infrastructure.
+During our current beta phase, the usage of our platform is free, however once we are out of beta there is going to be a very affordable charge for our infrastructure services.
 In any case, newly created primary API keys come with a substantial allotment of free use to allow you to build, experiment, and test without up-front costs.

 ### Step 2: Include SkylinkJS into your website